comrade-thotsky/Disease-App/README.md

 # Disease-App
-This is the Disease Pervention Project.
+This is the Disease Prevention Project.
+> This is an RPG game and Quiz created by ....
-> Created By Logan Smith - Perkins and Tyler Boyer.
-Please don't distribute outside of the creator's distribution.
+>> Logan Smith - Perkins => Programming and Game Idea
-> This is meant for educational use and we have no ties to you if you do something wrong with this software.
+>> Tyler Boyer => Programming and Questions